vishalsanghi/wordpressinstallsh/README.md

 ## Wordpress Installation Shell Script

-The script is written for my custom requirement.
+The script is my first ever shell script public code.
+It is built for my custom requirement but I have made it generic so anyone can use it as needed.

 **The script is divided into following parts and can be used as per your requirement:**